egbakou/FormValidation/README.md

 }
 ```

-- Code for converter that validate password and used by trigger to show password error label:
+- Code for Converter that validate password and used by trigger to show password error label:

 ```csharp
 using System;